-For the fourth episode of #AskErin, we have this question from DejiaNay Houle:
+For the fifth episode of #AskErin, we have this question from DejiaNay Houle:

 For a beginner, what are good, realistic accomplishments and goals to attain within the first year?